 - 1 small egg beaten

-- a generous pinch of salt and freshly ground black pepper
+- a pinch of sea salt and freshly ground black pepper to taste

 - Peel the swede and slice into thick chips.